 Carbonated bottled water, soft drinks, hot tea, and coffee are usually safe.
-Be sure to wipe off the top of a bottle before drinking out of it, or ask for a straw.
-By making sure that vou are drinking uncontaminated water, you can reduce your exposure to many diseases such as infectious hepatitis, cholera, diarrhea and dysentery.
-Where water is contaminated, ice is also contaminated - you may wish to learn to order drinks without ice.
+Be sure to wipe off the top of a bottle or can before drinking out of it, or ask for a straw.
+By making sure that you are drinking uncontaminated water, you can reduce your exposure to many diseases such as infectious hepatitis, cholera, diarrhea and dysentery.
+Where water is contaminated, ice is also contaminated-you may wish to order drinks without ice.
 In general, stay away from any bottled water where the plastic of the bottle is not strong or clear, as this may mean the bottle was reused.

-Traveler's diarrhea can often lead to dehydration.
+Unclean food and water can cause traveler's diarrhea, which can often lead to dehydration.
 Dehydration can also lead to constipation.
-Make sure to stay hydrated during the trip especially if you are losing liquids through illness or increased perspiration.
+Make sure to stay hydrated during the program especially if you are losing liquids through illness or increased perspiration.